Inguinal Hernia

 Various anaesthetic techniques are possible.
 The operation usually takes about 45 minutes.

+Your surgeon will make a cut on your groin and remove the ‘hernial sac’.
 They will strengthen the muscle layer with stitches, usually inserting a synthetic mesh to cover the weak spot, and close your skin.

 What complications can happen?

-- pain
+- Bleeding

-- infection of the surgical site (wound)
+- Infection of the surgical site (wound)

-- difficulty passing urine
+- Difficulty passing urine

-- injury to structures that come from your abdomen and are within the hernia
+- Injury to structures that come from your abdomen and are within the hernia

-- temporary weakness of your leg
+- Temporary weakness of your leg

-- continued discomfort or pain in your groin
+- Continued discomfort or pain in your groin

-- injury to nerves
+- Damage to nerves

-- damage to the blood supply of your testicle.
+- Damage to the blood supply of your testicle.

 How soon will I recover?

-You should be able to go home the same day.
-Increase how much you walk around over the first few days.
-You will be able to return to work after two to four weeks, depending on how much surgery you need and your type of work.
+You should be able to return to work after two to four weeks, depending on how much surgery you need and your type of work.
+Do not lift anything heavy for at least 6 weeks.

 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.